ReproNim/module-dataprocessing/_episodes/06-testing.md

 >  expect when file contain incorrect or incomplete data (you might want to create new text files
 >  with examples you want to test).
 Run pytest and improve your code until all test pass.
 >  - Add new tests to repository and run them using Travis.
+>  - You migh want to create a Docker container and use it with the Travis platform.